MicrosoftDocs/dynamics365smb-devitpro-pb/methods/filterpagebuilder-addrecord-method.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .resx files in the ModernDev repo.)
 # AddRecord Method
 Adds a filter control for a table to a filter page.
-The table is specified by a record data type variable that is passed to the function.
+The table is specified by a record data type variable that is passed to the method.

 ## Syntax
 ```